osisoft/PI-Adapter/V1/Administration/Delete an adapter component.md

 ---
-uid: DeleteAdapter
+uid: DeleteAnAdapterComponent
 ---

-# Delete an Adapter
+# Delete an adapter component

 An adapter instance can be removed by making a DELETE call with either a REST client or the EdgeCmd utility.
 When an adapter instance is removed, the configuration and log files are saved into a sub-directory in case they are needed later.
 Any associated types, streams, and data will remain on respective endpoints.